Video game award: Czech Republic

 The Czech Game of the Year Awards were established in 2010, originally as part of the Gameday Festival to recognize video game achievement for those within Czech Republic.
 Through 2017, these awards also recognized contributions from Slovakia, but these were split out into the separate Slovak Game of the Year Awards.

 Denmark

 The Spilprisen was established in 2013 by the Danish Producers Association to highlight games developed in Denmark.
 For 2025, the Danish games industry organized around Games Denmark, who took over administration of the awards from the DPA.
 At the 2025 awards, 10 awards were announced, which includes one audience award for Denmark's Favorite Game.
 Spilprisen also names outstanding new individuals within the Danish games industry as Talents of the Year, which can come from any facet of the video games industry.

 France

-The Pégases (Pegasus Awards), organized by the French trade organization Syndicat national du jeu vidéo (SNJV) since 2019, held their inaugural ceremony in 2020.
-At the event, 18 awards were given out, chosen by votes from 1,200 members of the Académie des Arts et Techniques du Jeu Vidéo.
+The Pégases Awards is organized by the French Academy of Video Game Arts and Techniques.
+The inaugural ceremony was held in 2020 in Paris.
+At the event, 18 awards are bestowed.
+16 of them honor games released in the previous calendar year, while the remaining 2 are honorary prizes presented to individuals for their contrbutions to the industry.
+Beyond the recipients of the latter two recognitions and the Pégase for the "Best Student Video Game" category (these 3 are specifically decided by the elected members of the Steering Commitee administering the academy), the 15 other winners are decided via votes by all members of the academy, most of whom are industry professionals.